Tools to Capture and Convert the Web

 </div>

-The example creates a copy of the source of a webpage updates it with any form values and passes it to GrabzIt to be converted.
+The example makes a copy of a webpage, updates it with form values, and sends it to GrabzIt for conversion.
 As we only want to capture the div divSection, as shown above we are passing that as a target.
 However you could not specify the JSON parameters and capture the whole webpage as it has been updated by the user.

 <script src="https://cdn.jsdelivr.net/npm/@grabzit/js@/grabzit.min.js"></script>